Daniel-Mietchen/events/SciDataCon2016.md

 # About
-This file hosts an abstract for [SciDataCon 2016](http://www.scidatacon.org/2016/submit/) (to take place on 11-13 September, 2016, in Denver, U.S.), which was submitted on May 31.
+This file hosts an abstract (submission ID 342) for [SciDataCon 2016](http://www.scidatacon.org/2016/submit/) (to take place on 11-13 September, 2016, in Denver, U.S.), which was submitted on May 31.
 The abstract has been accepted on July 7, and the talk has been included in the session [The Data requirements and availability for decision makers (ID 93)](http://www.scidatacon.org/2016/sessions/).

 # Title
 Data sharing in public health emergencies